eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 ~~~

 {{% note title="Kubernetes 1.16" %}}
-Hono can not be deployed to Kubernetes 1.16 using Helm because current versions (< 2.15) of Helm [don't support installation of
+Deploying the Hono chart to Kubernetes 1.16 or later requires Helm version 2.15 or later.
+Earlier versions [lack the ability to install
 the Tiller component to Kubernetes 1.16](https://github.com/helm/helm/issues/6374).
+Note that deploying the Hono chart using the recently
+release Helm 3 has not been tested yet.

-Until that problem is fixed in Helm, the workaround is to either deploy to an earlier version of Kubernetes or deploy using
+If using a recent version of Helm 2 is not an option, a workaround is to either deploy to an earlier version of Kubernetes
-the *kubectl* command as described in the next section.
+or deploy using the *kubectl* command as described in the next section.
 {{% /note %}}

 ### Deploying Hono using kubectl